ForeverYoungJay/CrystalPlasticitySim/README.md

+Here’s a drop-in `README.md` for **CrystalPlasticitySim** that you can paste into your repository.

 ---

 # CrystalPlasticitySim

 *A multi-agent system that automates crystal plasticity workflows with DAMASK 3.0—covering input generation, simulation runs, post-processing, and parameter/boundary-condition optimization.*

-> This repository accompanies the  **“AI Agents for automating materials research: a case study of crystal plasticity simulations”** by **Jiyi Yang, Yoshinao Kobayashi, and Masahiko Demura (NIMS)**.
+> This repository accompanies the manuscript **“AI Agents for automating materials research: a case study of crystal plasticity simulations”** by **Jiyi Yang, Yoshinao Kobayashi, and Masahiko Demura (NIMS)**.
 The paper details the architecture, prompts, and case studies (Ni₃Al single crystal).
 See the **Citation** section below.

 ---